kyma-project/cli/docs/gen-docs/kyma_provision_minikube.md

 ```
       --cpus string                  Specifies the number of CPUs used for installation. (default "4")
       --disk-size string             Specifies the disk size used for installation. (default "30g")
-      --help                         Displays help for the command.
+  -h, --help                         Displays help for the command.
-      --hypervVirtualSwitch string   Specifies the version of Hyper-V switch if you choose Hyper-V as the driver.
+      --hypervVirtualSwitch string   Specifies the Hyper-V switch version if you choose Hyper-V as the driver.
       --memory string                Specifies RAM reserved for installation. (default "8192")
       --vm-driver string             Specifies the VM driver.
 Possible values: virtualbox,vmwarefusion,kvm,xhyve,hyperv,hyperkit,kvm2,none (default "hyperkit")
 ```